sandepal-org/mq01-ops/README.md

 along with its dependent IBM Common Services operator.

 Use the following command to learn more about the MQ operator.
-(Use the  version from the previous output.)
+(Use the exact version from the previous output.)

 ```bash
 oc describe csv ibm-mq.v2.4.1
 ```

 The output provides an extensive amount of information not listed here; feel free to examine it.

 ---